YoannDeb/BTS_Spy/README.md

 ### Book image downloading:

-Also creates an image folder for each category, whose name will be "category_url_name"_img, in a folder data/"category_url_name"/images

-In this folder will be downloaded all images of all the books of one category.
+Also downloaded all images of all the books in each category, in a folder data/"category_url_name"/images.